vsatyamesc/Blender-Bulk-Texture-Replacer/README.md

 # Blender-Bulk-Texture-Replacer
-### If you are using Blender 4.0 you, download the **replacing_addone.py** directly from repository and install it like usual.
+### If you are using Blender 4.0, download the **replacing_addone.py** directly from repository and install it like usual.
 If you do not see the Python file in the Blender Addon Installation Window make a zip of this Python file.
 Install the Tool.

 The Convertor should be inside the "Tool" UI.